-This medication may rarely cause tendon damage (such as tendinitis, tendon rupture) during or after treatment.
-Your risk for tendon problems is greater if you are over 60 years of age, if you are taking corticosteroids (such as prednisone), or if you have had a kidney, heart or lung transplant.
-Stop exercising, rest, and get medical help right away if you develop joint/muscle/tendon pain or swelling.Who should not take levofloxacin?
+Tendon damage may occur during or after treatment with this medication.
+Stop exercising, rest, and get medical help right away if you develop joint/muscle/tendon pain or swelling.
+Your risk for tendon problems is greater if you are over 60 years of age, if you are taking corticosteroids (such as prednisone), or if you have a kidney, heart, or lung transplant.

 Take this medication by mouth as directed by your doctor, usually once daily with or without food.
 Drink plenty of fluids while taking this medication unless otherwise directed by your doctor.

 Take this medication at least 2 hours before or 2 hours after taking other products that may make it work less well.
 Examples include quinapril, sucralfate, vitamins/minerals (including iron, zinc), and products that contain magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium-enriched juice), among others.
 Ask your pharmacist about all the products you take.

 The dosage and length of treatment are based on your medical condition and response to treatment.
 In children, the dosage is also based on weight.